Evans family have a long associated history in Limerick since the late 17th century and with many examples of prominent marriages as follows:

 ii Mary Evans, who married Roger Finch.

-iii Ann Evans, who married Francis Swayne.
+iii Ann Evans, who married Francis Swayne in 1747, Cashel & Emly Diocese.
 Francis Swayne, gent of Co.
 Galway (Cork Origin), died in 1758.
-According to Betham Genealogical Abstracts, Francis Swayne is the uncle of Francis Green of Craig, Limerick [See Green Family Page].
+According to Betham Genealogical Abstracts, Francis Swayne is the uncle of Francis Green of Craig, Limerick [See Green Family Page] as his sister, Mary, married John Green, Limerick, in 1727.
 There is an earlier marriage record for Francis Swayne and Isabella Crofts in 1711, Cork, which might suggest that Francis was married before his marriage to Ann Evans, or alternatively, the first marriage relates to the father of Francis Swayne.
 The Crofts were connected to the Taylors and Swayne families, through the marriage of Elizabeth Crofts, daughter of Christopher Crofts (Alderman - D.1712) and Mary Stephenson with Anselm Taylor of Limerick.
 These Taylors are very likely related to Richard Taylor, who married Elinor Evans, sister of Catherine and Simon.

 Ann and Francis Swayne had the following children, with Anne and Francis Swayne both referenced in the Court of Chancery Records along with their grandfather John Evans, their cousin, Francis Green of Craige, Robert Holmes (M. Mary Green, niece of F Swayne) and Cole Maxwell (M. Elizabeth Green, nice of F Swayne) and William Crofts.